susanmarie87/Wild_Boutique/README.md

 * Responsive Design
 * Informative Landing Page
-* Sticky top Nav Bar & Mobile Nav Bar
+* Mobile Nav Bar
 * Relational database to store all uploaded data/content
 * CRUD functionality at varying levels for profiles and products
 * Authentication functionality
 * Profile page
 * Search functionality
 * Contact functionality
-*  list functionality
+* List functionality
 * E-Commerce functionality

 **Skeleton Structure**

-This application will be made up of multiple pages derived or based around 6 data models, product, cart, checkout, user profile, contact form and favorites.
+This application will be made up of multiple pages derived or based around 6 data models, product, cart, checkout, user profile, and contact form.

 The landing page will consist of a large hero image with a text introduction of the site's offering or purpose.

 Login, registration, add/edit products/profile and contact pages will all consist of forms with varying inputs dependant on the purpose of the form.

 The profile page will display user information derived from the form and past orders .

-The favorite products page will display favorited items with options to remove them or view the product in detail.

 The products page will display all products and can be sorted or filtered.